What to Know Before Signing A Remodeling Contract: Education Series #1

 Deciding to embark on a remodeling project is a major step that comes with equal parts excitement and nervousness.
 Spending money on remodeling feels nothing like the way we normally shop for goods and services.
 There is no set price for any project, and unseen variables, as well as products selected, factor heavily into the final amount of the contract you sign.
 Choosing a contractor to design and build your project requires both an educated leap of faith and complete trust between you and your contractor.
 Educating yourself on how the final contract amount is determined before you sign a design/build contract will make the process a lot less scary and make you feel many times better about the process you have begun.

 Because the variables that drive the final cost of a design/build project are so many, the greater amount of detail in the specifications, the better.
 A contractor can provide a “ballpark” estimate based on similar rooms or projects they have done in the past, but without looking closely at a space, taking measurements, drawing detailed plans, and obtaining final product selections from you, a ballpark estimate is just that – an estimate.
-While a ballpark is generally the best way to initially determine if tackling a project is within your financial reach, it should no means be taken as a final price.
-The ballpark can end up lower or higher depending upon the final scope of the project.
+While a ballpark is generally the best way to initially determine if tackling a project is within your financial reach, it should by no means be taken as a final price.
+The ballpark can end up lower or higher depending on the final scope of the project.

 After you’ve decided that a project is feasible and within your budget, the next step is to hire a designer, architect, or design-build firm like White Crane to draw up the final plans for your project.
 Plans should not be considered final until you have selected all of the fixtures and finishes to be used on your project, nor should plans be considered reliable for building until the trade partners who are actually performing trades such as carpentry, electrical, etc., have had the opportunity to review your plans and to walk through the space to be remodeled.